panwliu/RL-algorithms/README.md

 # Reninforcement-Learning-Library
 A library for reinforcement learning algorithms.
-All algorithms are tested on simulated robots using Ignition Gazebo.
+All algorithms are tested on simulated robots using [Mujocoo](http://www.mujoco.org/).